Port Adelaide Football Club: 'Prison Bars' and the 'Invincibles' (1902–1915)

 The 1914 Port Adelaide Football Club season is unique in SANFL history, being the only occasion in which a team has gone undefeated.
-The club won all its pre-season matches, won all fourteen SAFL games and the 1914 SAFL Grand Final where it held North Adelaide to a single goal for the match 13.15 (93) to 1.8 (14).
+The club won all twelve minor round SAFL games, the semi final against Sturt, and the 1914 SAFL Grand Final where it held North Adelaide to a single goal for the match 13.15 (93) to 1.8 (14).
 It also became the first to score over 1000 points during the minor round.
 The club met Victorian Football League (VFL) premiers Carlton in the Championship of Australia, defeating them by 34 points to claim a record fourth title.
 At the end of the 1914 season, a combined team from the six other SAFL clubs played Port Adelaide and lost to the subsequently-dubbed "Invincibles" by 58 points.